-The “Latest Date Queried” means that Singular queried the data connector for data about this day, but sometimes that data is empty - for example, if you did not run any campaign using this ad network on this date.
+The “Latest Date Queried” means that Singular pulled data from the network for that date without encountering an error.
+However, sometimes the data pulled from the network is simply empty.
+This can happen, for example, if you did not run any campaign using this ad network.

 Sometimes this is because you are pulling campaign data and ad monetization data from the same network, and this requires two separate data connectors.

 Another possibility is that your organization has simply added multiple data connectors for the same ad network, each with its own login credentials.

 The connectors with “Ad Monetization” in the name are special connectors for ad monetization data.
 The rest are campaign reporting connectors.